 Provide support and advice to manage diabetes

-Provide the latest CDA information about diabetes, including upcoming events and programs
+Provide the latest Diabetes Canada information about diabetes, including upcoming events and programs

 Provide information about medications, including the selection of safe and effective over-the-counter medications, vitamins, supplements, and a variety of diabetes supplies

 Find a Community Pharmacy Outreach Program pharmacy near you.